 Opioid compounds have effects on the CNS and usually on the bowel.
 They produce analgesia, respiratory depression, euphoria, mood changes, confusion, and constipation.
 Tolerance and dependence develop with repeated use, with overdose being characterized by coma, respiratory depression, and pinpoint pupils.
 Discontinuing use of the drug in a dependent individual will precipitate a withdrawal syndrome.
 Heroin and morphine are two of the most commonly abused opioid compounds; however codeine, oxycodone and hydrocodone are also extensively abused as they are more readily available.

 Laboratory drug testing: Methods of Analysis

-The immunoassay methods (EIA, RIA, FPIA) detect codeine and morphine in free and conjugated forms at cut-off levels of approximately 300/2000ng/mL or less.
+The immunoassay methods such as enzyme immunoassay (EIA) detect codeine and morphine in free and conjugated forms at cutoff levels of approximately 300/2000ng/mL or less.
 Other opioids detected by immunoassay at higher cutoff levels are hydrocodone, hydromorphone, while the routine detection of oxycodone requires a more sensitive and specific immunoassay screen.
 Since the immunoassays do not distinguish between the various narcotics, a confirmation method is required that can specifically identify these compounds.
 Methods commonly used include gas chromatography/mass spectrometry (GC/MS) or liquid chromatography/tandem mass spectrometry (LC/MS/MS).
 These methods determine the total morphine and codeine content in the urine specimens.
 Since 90% of these compounds are conjugated in the urine, acid or enzyme hydrolysis is required to convert the conjugated form into the free form.